JoelCourtney/variants-struct/README.md

 }
 ```

-These three attributes can be used in either order, or even multiple times (although that wouldn't be very readable).
+These three attributes can be used in any order, or even multiple times (although that wouldn't be very readable).

 ## Tuple Variants